magicono43/DFU-Mod_Physical-Combat-And-Armor-Overhaul/README.md

 # DFU-Mod_Armor-Reduces-Damage-Taken-Instead-Of-Avoiding-Overhaul
 Second Mod I Made for the Daggerfall Unity Project.

+UPDATES:

+Version 1.10, 4/3/2020:
+-Changed how shields work, now attacks against an entity with a shield equipped roll if the shield will be the piece of armor that is doing the damage reduction, or if the armor under it does instead, the chances are much higher for parts of the body that the shield would normally cover, but there is also a smaller chance for other body parts to be protected by the shield as well, a much lower chance, but still a chance.
+The chances of having the shield reduce the damage are based on the stats of the character, Luck, Endurance, Strength, Willpower, and mostly Agility, and Speed, determine these odds.

+-With how this mods works, a shield could actually be a detriment for damage reduction, if the armor under said shield was actually "better" than the shield doing the blocking.
+For example, a leather shield blocking an attack that would have otherwise been taken by a daedric helm would actually deal more damage than if you did not have the shield at all.
+This issue has been fixed.
+Now if a piece of "under armor" has a better damage reduction value than the shield currently equipped, the shield will be ignored, and the better under-armor piece will reduce the damage instead.
+So you will no longer be punished for using a shield of low value with under-armor of better value.

+-Minor change to the hit-odds of some of the body parts.
+Feet are now more likely to be hit than the head, and legs are more likely to be hit than the hands.

 WHAT DOES THIS MOD CHANGE AND WHY?

 Armor has been changed from having the D&D "Armor Class" rule-set, where better armor would give the wearer a better AC, which would make them harder to hit.
 This mod changes this entire system, now better armor now instead REDUCES how much damage is taken when hit by a physical attack.
 Similar to more modern Elder Scrolls games, such as Oblivion, this has more detail than that system though.